 - Does not influence normal body functions more than required to gain non-specific resistance.

 Ashwagandha is widely known for its antioxidant, relaxing and adaptogenic effects.
 In an animal study, rats were given 100 mg/kg body weight of Ashwagandha extract.
 Animals were made uncomfortable to keep them awake longer and have more disturbed sleep.
 Rats treated with Ashwagandha fell asleep faster, woke up less and had more total sleep than disturbed rats.
 The authors concluded that Ashwagandha promotes sleep and may be helpful for sleep and related problems.
-This research supports the traditional uses of Ashwagandha to promote relaxation and sleep.
+This research supports the traditional uses of Ashwagandha to promote relaxation and healthy sleep.
 Based on modern research and the traditional uses of Ashwagandha, NBI includes this sleep- and health-promoting herb in Sleep Relief.

 Ashwagandha has been used historically to help improve immune function, and modern research has verified this ancient knowledge.
 The research provides additional support for the adaptogenic properties of Ashwagandha, as the herb appears to have a normalizing effect on the immune system.
 Ashwagandha was studied for its ability to decrease experimentally-induced allergic reactions in animals.
 Rats were fed Ashwagandha for five days, and then a paw on each animal was injected with a substance to induce swelling (an allergic reaction).
 At a dose of 150 mg/kg Ashwagandha swelling decreased by approximately 42% and at 300 mg/kg Ashwagandha by approximately 45% compared to rats that did not receive the herb.